MiguelCos/mapping_peptides_to_proteins_from_fasta_file/README.md

 - `aa_before`: amino acid before input peptide
 - `following_10_resid`: following 10 amino acids after input peptide
 - `previous_10_resid`: previous 10 amino acids after input peptide
+- `specificity`: tryptip or semi-tryptic peptide.
+- `semi_type`: if semi-tryptic; C-term or N-term semi-tryptic.

 This can be used to join with your tabular data containing quantitative information.